jstedfast/MailKit/FAQ.md

 var client = new ImapClient (new ProtocolLogger (Console.OpenStandardOutput ()));
 ```

-When submitting a protocol log as part of a bug report, make sure to scrub any sensitive information
+**Note:** When submitting a protocol log as part of a bug report, make sure to scrub any sensitive
-including your authentication credentials.
-This information will generally be the base64 encoded blob
+information including your authentication credentials.
+This information will generally be the base64
-immediately following an `AUTHENTICATE` or `AUTH` command (depending on the type of server).
-The only
+encoded blob immediately following an `AUTHENTICATE` or `AUTH` command (depending on the type of server).
-exception to this case is if you are authenticating with `NTLM` in which case I *may* need this
+The only exception to this case is if you are authenticating with `NTLM` in which case I *may* need this
 information, but *only if* the bug/error is in the authentication step.

 ### <a name="GMailHiddenMessages">Why doesn't MailKit find some of my GMail POP3 or IMAP messages?</a>